 - Paid advertising can be divided into the search, thematic, native, and remarketing.

 - Although Google is the world leader among search engines, the situation may differ in different countries.
-Yandex is the leader in Russia, Baidu in China, and Yahoo and Bing are also popular in the US media market.
+Baidu is a leader in China, and Yahoo and Bing are also popular in the US media market.
 This is important to consider while choosing a site for promotion.

 - Payment for paid advertising may depend on your settings — the number of clicks on it, conversions, or impressions.